fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 **Notes:**

 - The first option is to `dig` into a hash equipped with `KeyError` defaults.
 This comes with no performance penalty, but it means that I have to modify my config hash in the beginning to give it defaults that raise a `KeyError`.
-  - Recall that I also had to modify the hash when I tried per-hash dot access (#3 in the previous section), but this time I'm less comfortable with the modification, because this one can "slip out" in less noticeable ways.
+  - Recall that I also had to modify the hash when I tried per-hash dot access (#3 in the previous section).
+But this time I'm less comfortable with the modification, because this one can "slip out" in less noticeable ways.
-  - For example, if at some point in my code the config hash is operated on in a way that creates a derived hash (e.g. by calling `map` on it and using the result), that derived hash would be a plain old hash without the `KeyError` defaults.
+  - For example, if at some point in my code the config hash is operated on in a way that creates a derived hash (e.g. by calling `map` on it and using the result), that derived hash would be a fresh new hash without the `KeyError` defaults.
-  - That plain old hash might get passed around, with me thinking it's the original that has the special defaults.
-I might do `dig` on the hash, and `dig` would work as in a normal hash without me ever knowing that anything was missing.
+  - That new hash might get passed around, with me thinking it's the original that has the special defaults.
+I might use `dig` on the hash, and `dig` would work as in any hash (without my trusty `KeyError`) without me ever knowing that anything was missing.
 So this approach is too fragile for my liking.
   - Plus, my future self might wonder *"Why did I use `dig` and not fetch?"* until future self re-discovers my hack.
 - The [dig_bang](https://github.com/dogweather/digbang) and [deep_fetch](https://github.com/pewniak747/deep_fetch) gems (#3 and #4) add this same "dig with errors" but without the above downsides.
 The benchmarks suggest that they're pretty slow, but actually my tests were only about 10% slower when using them.
-- Then I implemented my own cruder implementation based on a case statement, which is not far from the baseline speed, and now my tests run just as fast as before.
+- Then I implemented my own cruder implementation based on a case statement.
+It's more performant, and now my tests run just as fast as before.
 It's obviously less flexible than `dig_bang` or `deep_fetch`, but in my project I don't foresee ever needing to dig more than four levels into a hash, so for me it's perfect.

 ## Moral of the story